tomtom604/Arista-Switch-Command-Prompt-Edit/README.md

 2. Username and secret set (you will be asked to use these credentials in the program)
 3. (On your PC) add a Legacy loopback network adaptor, and make bridged connection on the three VMs to this adapter

+Inside this repository edit the "IPaddress.txt" file with your IP addresses each on it's own line.

+Execute in CMD Prompt by using the "python" command and the directory of the "NetworkApp.py"

 Arista CLI commands:

 enable